Eviction confusion, again: End of US ban doesn't cause spike

 "These numbers are still early, uncertain and there is likely additional pain and hardship not showing up in these reports," said Gene Sperling, who is charged with overseeing implementation of Biden's $1.9 trillion coronavirus rescue package.
 "But what is out so far is certainly better than anyone's previous best case scenario for the month after the moratorium."

-Sterling credited an increase in eviction diversion programs as a key reason the tidal wave predictions didn’t come through, adding that it was important to keep speeding relief money to landlords.
-On Wednesday, the Department of Housing and Urban Development issued a new rule barring landlords from evicting tenants in HUD-subsidized public housing without providing them 30 days’ notice and information about available federal emergency rental assistance.
+Sperling credited rental assistance and an increase in eviction diversion programs as key reasons the tidal wave predictions didn't come through, adding that it was important to keep speeding relief money to landlords.
+On Wednesday, the Department of Housing and Urban Development issued a new rule barring landlords from evicting tenants in HUD-subsidized public housing without providing them 30 days' notice and information about available federal emergency rental assistance.

 Others have taken advantage of newly created programs from Washington to Texas to Philadelphia to New Hampshire that aimed at keeping eviction cases out of the courts and keeping renters in their homes.
 Some court systems have also put in place policies staying evictions if a tenant has applied for rental assistance while at least three states and 10 cities have approved measures providing tenants with free legal counsel in eviction proceedings.